Vivian Wimberly Center for Ethics and Servant Leadership

-Established in 2002, The Vivian Wimberly Center for Ethics and Servant Leadership oversees the World House Scholars Program, the Social and Ecological Responsibility Initiative, and the service-learning program at Oklahoma City University.
+Established in 2002, The Vivian Wimberly Center for Ethics and Servant Leadership oversees the World House Scholars Program and the service learning program at Oklahoma City University.
 The Center also hosts a number of lectures and workshops each year on a variety of ethical issues and provides co-curricular support for the university’s ethics minor, which is offered through the department of philosophy.
 Dr. Mark Y. A. Davies is the Founding Director.

 Service learning at Oklahoma City University gives students opportunities to apply what they are learning in the classroom through service in a community-based setting.